signaldatascience/R-curriculum/day02/r-misc-problems.md

 * Write a function `is_circle(L)` that returns a logical value corresponding to whether or not `L` is a valid circle of $n$-dominoes.

-Suppose that you have a single copy of every unique $n$-domino for some value of $n$.

-* Write a function `make_circle(n)` that tries to construct a valid circle of $n$-dominoes from a *single copy* of every unique $n$-domino.

-	* In the process of doing so, keep track of your various approaches.

-	* Are there values of $n$ for which no approach seems to work?

-	* If so, can you make an argument about why you can't make a valid circle of $n$-dominoes for those values of $n$ (using a single copy of every $n$-domino)?
-It may be instructive to look at the intermediate steps of your algorithm and how it fails.

-* **Optional:** Give a proof of your heuristic results.

 Data frames
 -----------